Quantifying Interstellar Extinction at High Galactic Latitudes

 Our model is designed for the analysis of high Galactic latitude stars, which are mainly old.
 With increasing age, the evolution of sources to a post-main sequence phase happens at lower absolute magnitudes.
-In Figure \ref{fig:compareisochrones}, we can see in the upper limit our models begin evolving to a post-main sequence phase at around $M_G=4$.
+In Figure \ref{fig:compareisochrones}, we can see in the upper limit our models begin evolving to a post-main sequence phase at around $M_G=4 \, \rm mag$.
 At magnitudes fainter than this, the age parameter does not change the derived photometry to a large degree.
-It is important to note, however, that for stars nearer to the solar neighbourhood we might find stars younger than our prior assumption.
+It is important to note, however, that for stars nearer to the solar neighbourhood we expect to find stars younger than those at further distances.
 However, in this region we expect extinction to be very low.
 Moreover, for the absolute magnitude cuts we will define in the next section, we test our model on finding the extinction distribution for stars younger than our prior and the systematics are negligible.